 The principles covered in this course are building blocks.
 These building blocks can and will be used in elective courses to analyze many specialized topics.
 This material cannot be learned passively.
 A major goal of this course is to teach you to "think" in a manner beyond fact recall.
 Active thinking and problem solving are essential.
 Microeconomic theory is a tool learned best by use!

-Course Outline
+Course Schedule

-A detailed course schedule with reading assignments and homework/exam dates is posted on Sakai under Resources in the Administration folder.
+A detailed course schedule with reading assignments, homework/exam dates and recitation dates and topics is posted on Sakai under Resources in the Administration folder.